Aspose/releases.aspose.com/content/en/email/pythonnet/new-releases/aspose.email-for-python-via-.net-24.6.0-windows-x64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Email for Python via .NET 24.6.0, Windows x64 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+This update to Aspose.Email for Python via .NET (v24.6.0) introduces valuable features for enhanced functionality and different fixes to improve development efficiency.

+### Extract Email Message Recipients

+Simplify email analysis by effortlessly retrieving message recipients from PST files using entry IDs with the latest email manipulation library release.

+### Recover Soft-Deleted Items

+Restore valuable data from PST and OST files with the ability to recover any soft-deleted items and ensure information accessibility on Windows 64-bit systems.

+### Convert Multi-Contact VCFs

+You can better organize contact management with the latest Python API version by seamlessly converting multi-contact VCF files into `MapiDistributionList` objects for simplified handling.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Email for Python via .NET 24.6.0 Release Notes](https://releases.aspose.com/email/pythonnet/release-notes/2024/aspose-email-for-python-via-net-24-6-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}